zz/yii2-dropzone/README.md

 =============
 DropzoneJs Extention for Yii2

-A port of [DropzoneJs](http://www.dropzonejs.com/) for Yii2 Framework
+A port of [DropzoneJs](http://www.dropzonejs.com/) for Yii2 Framework.

 Installation
 ------------